 Louisville, KY 40202

 The mission of Alley Theater is “to produce progressive theater and to provide an affordable venue for both traditional and experimental artists.
 The Alley Theater strives to include the entire community in its audiences and on its stage.”
 The Alley often offers amusing and comedic productions such as the musical versions of Gilligan’s Island and Evil Dead.
-There is also children’s programming—The Alley Theater for Young Audiences—which is dedicated to encouraging creativity and providing age appropriate entertainment.
+There is also children’s programming—The Young Actor’s Workshop—which is dedicated to encouraging creativity and providing age appropriate entertainment.

 Cabaret style theater.